Photograph courtesy of Alisman

 All Things Being Unequal

-For the problem with demand is it has always generated supply, and the problem with supply is it requires the services of "suppliers" or, in this instance, skilled construction professionals who happen to be a rarity at the moment.
+For the problem with demand is it generates supply, and the problem with supply is its appetite for suppliers - who just happen to be the very same construction professionals who're nowhere to be seen right now.

-With 47 per cent of construction companies surveyed admitting they have failed to fill key vacancies during the past year, is it any wonder the Trust is calling on employers to invest in vocational training now to avoid future skills shortages that will have a disruptive impact on the industry and wider economic recovery?
+With 47 per cent of contractors surveyed for the report admitting they've failed to fill key vacancies in the last year, is it any wonder its authors are calling on employers to invest in vocational training now to avoid disruption later?

 Mapping Expectations to New Horizons

-Other construction roles that involve similar functions and usually require similar (if not identical) educational or professional entry qualifications include those of Senior Estimator (£44,000pa), Senior Buyer (£38,000pa) and Quantity Surveyor (£45,000pa).
+Other construction roles that involve similar functions and usually require similar (if not identical) educational or professional entry qualifications, include Estimator (£44,000), Senior Buyer (£38,000) and Quantity Surveyor (£45,000).

 Mapping New Horizons to Competencies